Top India Car News (December 12-16): Maruti & Mahindra New Crash Test Reports, Hyundai Ioniq 5 Debut Date Announced, Maruti Showcased Its Flex-Fuel Wagon R, And More | CarDekho.com

 Toyota Unveils The Hilux EV Concept

-Toyota's most popular and best-selling pickup was recently displayed as an electric concept in Thailand, which is named Hilux Revo BEV.
+Toyota's one of the best-selling pickups arpund the globe, the Hilux, was recently displayed as an electric concept in Thailand, which is named Hilux Revo BEV.
 The unveiling was part of Toyota's commemoration of its 60th anniversary in the county.
 Its specifications and the production details are yet unknown.

 Hyundai Ioniq 5 To Be Unveiled on December 20

-The most awaited EV from the Korean carmaker, the Ioniq 5, is set to make its India debut on December 20, and the bookings will commence from the same date.
+The much-anticipated EV from the Korean carmaker, the Ioniq 5, is set to make its India debut on December 20, and the bookings will commence from the same date.
 It will be Hyundai’s second EV offering in India, following the Kona Electric.
-The new EV crossover from Hyundai is based on the same architecture as Kia EV6.
+The new EV crossover from Hyundai is based on the same architecture as the Kia EV6.

 Mercedes-Benz Vision EQXX Shown In India